interstar/cardigan-bay/bedrock/PatterningExamples.md

-[[CardiganBay]], the software behind this wiki now supports a card type of basic [[Patterning]] patterns.
+[[CardiganBay]], the software behind this wiki now supports a card type of basic [Patterning](https://github.com/interstar/Patterning-Core) patterns.
+Some more information is on [[PatterningSupportInCardiganBay]], as is a list of the Patterning functions currently supported in Cardigan Bay.

-The following cards, of type :patterning, can be used to make patterns.
+The following cards, of type :patterning, show some example patterns to give an idea how the library works.
 Note that the embedded SVG in these cards was generated from Patterning at [[ExportTime]]

 You can learn more about Patterning here : <http://alchemyislands.com/bs/assets/patterning/tutorial_site/index.html#!/tutorial.fp>

-And by looking at the following examples.

 ----
 :patterning